VacuumSealerDigest.com / How-To's & Articles / Vacuum Sealers for Outdoors or Emergencies – Know These Facts First!

 While vacuum sealers might not look that big a deal for home use, they do however make better sense when it is for packing food for outdoors, camping or emergencies.
 All of these scenarios require food packaging of the highest standard so that they stay fresh and spoil-free for longer.
 Here are some useful facts about these machines that should help you make a more informed and less impulsive purchase.

-The current crop of domestic purpose vacuum sealers can be categorized into two types i.e. countertop and handheld sealers.
+The current crop of domestic purpose vacuum sealers can be categorized into two types i.e. counter top and handheld sealers.
 Both types of sealers operate by sucking out the air from a plastic bag containing food items followed by a sealing technique that stops the air from getting into the bag.
-While handheld variants come at the price range of $15-$30, countertop models on the other hand start from $130 and go all the way up to $400 and more for high-end designs.
+While handheld variants come at the price range of $15-$30, countertop models, on the other hand, start at $130 and go all the way up to $400 and more for high-end designs.

 Fit For Emergencies?